Nigel Edwards (health)

-Nigel Edwards is a health policy researcher, appointed Chief Executive at the Nuffield Trust in April 2014.
+Nigel Edwards is a health policy researcher.
+He was Chief Executive at the Nuffield Trust from April 2014 to September 2023, before becoming a Senior Associate.

 He was formerly an expert advisor with KPMG’s Global Centre of Excellence for Health and Life Sciences, a Senior Fellow at The King’s Fund.
 He was Policy Director of the NHS Confederation for 11 years.